NathanUTD2140/OperatingSystems_Project3/devlog.md

 ## 2:07pm 12/10/2025
 This creates and reads nodes.
 I will make the B-Tree operations next, as this will be where the file creation and general command operations will operate in.
 This part was pretty simple, but this one might take me a while.

+## 3:39pm 12/10/2025
+Having to insert the nodes was very complicated and needed far more logic then I could have guessed.
+I didn't really think about trying to split it, so when I thought about all the cases, I realized that I needed to be able to split it.
+It required some research on my part to fully understand how I can split them apart.
+The root case and inserting on a non full was far more straightforward.
+Creating the file and searching through it was far simpler in comparison.
+I believe that the next steps is to make the other commands, hopefully they will be simpler.
+Going to take a break for now.